-The goal of a racial equity focus is to reach a time when we no longer use race to predict life outcomes, and outcomes for all groups are improved.
-In the transportation context, this means addressing and closing the disparities gap for marginalized communities, with emphasis on people of color, English language learners, and people with low incomes, in areas identified by these communities as priorities for the regional transportation system.
-These priorities include, but are not limited to accessibility, mobility, safety, affordability and environmental health.
+A goal of racial equity is to reach a time when race is no longer a predictor of life outcomes, and outcomes for all groups are improved.
+In the transportation context, this means addressing and removing disparities for marginalized communities, especially for people of color, English language learners, and people with low incomes, in areas identified by these communities as priorities for the regional transportation system, including, but not limited to, accessibility, mobility, safety, affordability and environmental health.